Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 - False cactus

-As with other spurge plants, the Dragon Bones Tree is native to tropical parts of Asia, such as India.
+Like other spurge plants, the Dragon Bones Tree is native to the tropical climate of Asia, such as India.

 In its native regions, it grows outdoors as an ornamental plant.